harrycresswell/harry/content/now/25-08-05/index.md

 I’m spending a good bit of my days working on [Practical Hugo](https://practicalhugo.com/).
 This has become a far bigger project than I initially anticipated, but I think it will turn into the one I’m most proud of.
 I’m hoping to release the first part very soon.

-I’m about to make a start on the [Buxton Three Two](https://buxtonthreetwo.com/) redesign.
-Generally I don’t do much GSAP on client projects, so this is a rare opportunity to play with some JavaScript animation.

 I’ve been off social media for years now, but I’ve been lazy about deleting my accounts.
 Having recently stumbled upon [cyd](https://cyd.social/), I figured I’d make a start by winding down my ~~Twitter~~ X accounts.

 ## Things I’m learning